webhintio/hint/docs/contributor-guide/development-environment.md

 npm install
 ```

 You must be connected to the Internet for this step to work.
-You'll
+You’ll
 see a lot of utilities being downloaded.

 <!-- markdownlint-disable MD033 -->